Learn concepts and best practices for sending logs to Cloud Observability.

 .

-If you can’t change the field name to body
+If you can’t change the attribute name to body

-and want to use a different field name, contact your customer success representative about field remapping.
+or want to use a different name, contact your customer success representative about attribute remapping.

 To help you explore and resolve issues, Cloud Observability lets you connect logs and traces in the logs tab and Trace view.

-To use those features, when sending log data to Cloud Observability, include span IDs in one of the field keys below.
+To use those features, when sending log data to Cloud Observability, include span IDs in one of the attribute keys below.

 Example: span_id=25bd1104506ec466